CGM Experience with Michelle Dwyer

 #1: The Sensor

-#2: For the group experience with Michelle (PLUS the CGM above)
+#2: For the group experience with Michelle as the guide

 What previous clients have shared are the benefits of wearing a CGM: